This post contains affiliate links for your convenience. View our full disclosure policy here.

 I recommend having a number line on hand for students who need support with number identification.
 After students count the pictures on the card, they count down the number line until they get to the number they said.

 For students who need support with 1:1 correspondence: Give them a tool to help them mark or cover up the pictures they’ve counted.

 Another idea would be to have them make a small mark on each picture as they count it.
 This will help them correlate touching/counting a picture with a number.
 It will also help prevent them from recounting the same picture more than once.

-I hope that you and your students love these Fall Counting Clip Cards!
+You and your students are sure to love these Fall Counting Clip Cards!